BigWigsMods/oRA3/modules/Cooldowns/README.md

 - `display.defaultDB`: optional, your table of default db values
 - `display.db`: set by oRA, table of db values
 - `display.spellDB`: set by oRA, lookup table of enabled spell ids
-- `display.filterDB`: set by oRA, table of db values
+- `display.filterDB`: set by oRA, table of filter db values

 db.showDisplay and db.lockDisplay are used to control the display (don't need to be included in defaultDB)